paritho/3Heap/README.md

 right child = (i*3) + 1

 With this structure we can traverse the entire array with fewer recursive calls to siftdown.

+# Using 3Heap

+Compile threeheap.hpp with a main.cpp that instantiates a Heap object, populate it, then call buildheap() and then sort():

+    Heap<int> my3heap;
+    // populate the heap with your data my3heap.buildheap();
+    my3heap.sort();

+threeheap is templated and should accept all data types, though only int has been tested at this time.